-The €500,000,000 1.601 per cent. notes due 2032 (the "Notes", which expression includes any further notes issued pursuant to Condition 14 (Further issues) and forming a single series therewith) of daa finance plc (the "Issuer") are constituted by a trust deed dated 5 November 2020 (as amended or supplemented from time to time, the "Trust Deed") between the Issuer, daa plc (the "Guarantor") and BNP Paribas Trust Corporation UK Limited, as trustee (the "Trustee", which expression includes all persons for the time being trustee or trustees appointed under the Trust Deed) and are the subject of a paying agency agreement dated 5 November 2020 (as amended or supplemented from time to time, the "Paving Agency Agreement") between the Issuer, the Guarantor, BNP Paribas Securities Services, Luxembourg Branch, as paying agent (the "Paying Agent", which expression includes any successor, substitute and additional paying agent(s) appointed from time to time in connection with the Notes) and the Trustee.
+The €150,000,000 1.554 per cent. guaranteed notes due 2028 (the "Additional Notes") to be consolidated and form a single series with the existing €400,000,000 1.554 per cent. guaranteed notes due 2028 (the "Original Notes", and together with the Additional Notes, the "Notes", which expression includes any further notes issued pursuant to Condition 14 (Further issues) and forming a single series therewith) of daa finance plc (the "Issuer") are constituted by a trust deed dated 7 June 2016 (as amended or supplemented from time to time, including as supplemented by a supplemental trust deed dated 14 September 2021 in relation to the Additional Notes, the "Trust Deed") between the Issuer, daa plc (the "Guarantor") and BNP Paribas Trust Corporation UK Limited, as trustee (the "Trustee", which expression includes all persons for the time being trustee or trustees appointed under the Trust Deed) and are the subject of a paying agency agreement dated 7 June 2016 (as amended or supplemented from time to time, including as supplemented by a supplemental agency agreement dated 14 September 2021, the "Paving Agency Agreement") between the Issuer, the Guarantor, BNP Paribas Securities Services, Luxembourg Branch, as paying agent (the "Paying Agent", which expression includes any successor, substitute and additional paying agent(s) appointed from time to time in connection with the Notes) and the Trustee.
 Certain provisions of these Conditions are summaries of the Trust Deed and the Paying Agency Agreement and are subject to their detailed provisions.
 The holders of the Notes (the "Noteholders") and the holders of the related interest coupons (the "Couponholders" and the "Coupons", respectively) are bound by, and are deemed to have notice of, all the provisions of the Trust Deed and are deemed to have notice of those provisions of the Paying Agency Agreement applicable to them.
-Copies of the Trust Deed and the Paying Agency Agreement are available for inspection by Noteholders during normal business hours at the specified offices of the Paying Agent, the specified office of the initial Paying Agent at 5 November 2020 (the "Issue Date") being set out below.
+Copies of the Trust Deed and the Paying Agency Agreement are available for inspection by Noteholders during normal business hours at the specified offices of the Paying Agent, the specified office of the initial Paying Agent at 14 September 2021 (the "Issue Date") set out below.